Microsoft cuts another 689 Seattle-area jobs amid cost reductions

-Microsoft has laid off another 689 workers from its Seattle-area offices, the latest move by the Redmond-based tech giant to trim costs amid an industrywide post-pandemic slump.
+Microsoft laid off another 689 workers from its Seattle-area offices on Monday, the latest move by the Redmond-based tech giant to trim costs amid an industrywide post-pandemic slump.

-The affected employees worked in the Microsoft’s offices in Redmond, Bellevue and Issaquah, according to a notification posted Thursday by Washington State Employment Security Department.
+The affected employees worked in the Microsoft’s offices in Redmond, Bellevue and Issaquah, a company spokesperson conformed.
+The layoffs were first made public in a notification posted Monday by Washington State Employment Security Department.

-So far, Microsoft has laid off nearly 2,200 Seattle-area workers, or 22% of the 10,000 cuts CEO Satya Nadella said in January were necessary to “align our cost structure with our revenue and where we see customer demand.”
+So far, Microsoft has laid off nearly 2,200 Seattle-area workers, or 22% of the 10,000 global cuts CEO Satya Nadella said in January were necessary to “align our cost structure with our revenue and where we see customer demand.”

-The company also didn’t immediately confirm whether Thursday’s cuts were part of the previously announced 10,000 or indicate which teams or product areas were affected or whether severance was provided.
+In a layoff round last month, cuts fell heavily on teams that manage the company’s Surface, Xbox and HoloLens product systems, according to media reports, which Microsoft did not dispute.

-In two prior layoff rounds, in January and February, workers received two-month severance.
-February’s cuts fell heavily on teams that manage the company’s Surface, Xbox and HoloLens product systems, according to media reports, which Microsoft did not dispute.
+As with two previous rounds this year, the laid-off employees will receive two months severance.

-One Microsoft employee who was not affected by Thursday’s layoffs said he’d received no internal company news about the cut but assumed they were part of the layoffs already announced.
+One Microsoft employee who was not affected by Monday’s layoffs said he’d received no internal company news about the cut but assumed they were part of the layoffs already announced.

 “My sense is that they are just implementing the plan bit by bit,” said Rob Goodwin, who works on Office 360.

-Thursday’s layoffs are the latest in a series of heavy cuts as the tech industry corrects its overly ambitious growth during the pandemic.
+Monday’s layoffs are the latest in a series of heavy cuts as the tech industry corrects its overly ambitious growth during the pandemic.

 Some of the largest cuts have been announced by tech firms that are either based in the Seattle area or have large operations in the region.